apache/flink/docs/dev/python/user-guide/table/10_minutes_to_table_api.md

 1   2  Hello
 {% endhighlight %}

-You can also create the Table with column names:
+You can also create the Table with specified column names:

 {% highlight python %}